 Independent settings with fee-paying pupils and students are not eligible for a grant but may access DfE assured training independently.

 Apprenticeship providers are not eligible to claim a grant but they too may access DfE quality assured training independently.

 All eligible education settings can benefit from senior mental health lead training.
 Courses are available to meet the learning needs and preferences of senior leads, whatever their level of experience, type of setting or location.

-Schools and colleges can decide who gets the training as every setting’s circumstances are different.
+Schools and colleges can decide who is best placed to take on the role of senior mental health lead and undertake the training as every setting’s circumstances are different.
 Training could be for your:

 - deputy headteacher